- Trazodone oral tablet is available as a generic drug. It doesn’t have a brand-name version.

 If you take too much: You could have dangerous levels of trazodone in your body.
 Symptoms of an overdose of this drug can include:

-- erection that lasts longer than six hours
+- an erection that lasts longer than six hours

 - changes in the way your heart functions, including QT prolongation (a heart rhythm issue that may cause chaotic or abnormal heart beats)